rmzKhatib/bedside-clock-arduino/README.md

 - Adjustable/dimmable lights

 ## Status
 All parts arrived.
 Prototyping with breadboard and writing code.
+Current prototype outputs current time in 24h time, and does not yet have the speaker wired.